Top 10+ Portland-Area Destination Playgrounds

 Courtesy of Harper’s Playground

-Good to know: There are bathrooms onsite.
+Good to know: There are bathrooms onsite, and the park is easily accessibly by public transit.

 Location1015 E. McLoughlin, Vancouver WA